hlpdev/AdvancedBanX/README.md

 the moment, AdvancedBanX supports Bukkit (as well as spigot/paper) and Bungeecord.
 It also supports MySQL and Local File saving as it's storage platform.

+# Differences from the Original
+* Added 1.20 Support
+* Added MiniMessage support to all strings in layouts.yml & messages.yml

 ## Goals
 * Sponge Support